Git gives you several ways to undo changes, but knowing which one to use can be confusing.

 What is the difference between git reset and git reset hard?

-git reset can be used with different modes (–soft, –mixed, –hard) git reset –hard resets the index and working tree to match the specified commit, discarding all changes in tracked files.
+git reset –hard is the most destructive option as it resets your branch, staging area, and working directory to match the target commit, permanently discarding all uncommitted changes in tracked files.

 Is git reset local or remote?